-Gail's new Edition of Beyond the Wall
+Gail's New Edition of Beyond the Wall

 The last time I saw Lady Justice was July 14th in 1995, the day I left Caracas, Venezuela, after four years of living there.
 Lady Justice was a life-size painting in the lawyer’s room of Réten La Planta, a prison in Caracas.
 This caricature of Lady J. had been painted over Abe Lincoln’s words.
-Translated from Spanish, Abe phrase had said: “If you can’t be an honorable lawyer, then be honorable and not a lawyer.
+Translated from Spanish, Abe's phrase had said: “If you can’t be an honorable lawyer, then be honorable and not a lawyer."